Tickenham to Portishead

 2018OngoingAccess to public footpaths and rights of way

-Thank you from everyone working on the project for your patience and understanding as we work to towards full completion of this project which will play such a key role in helping the UK meet its net zero ambitions by transmitting cleaner, homegrown, energy around the UK – enough to power 6 million homes and businesses.
+Thank you from everyone working on the project for your patience and understanding as we work to toward completion.
+This project will play a key role in helping the UK meet its net zero ambitions by transmitting cleaner, homegrown, energy around the UK – enough to power six million homes and businesses.

 Take a look at our detailed map